shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 12. Quickly rename files using regular expressions
 ### Non-functional Requirements
 ### Summary
-- User will be able to quickly rename files on account using simple and known expressions
+- Ability for users to quickly rename files on account using simple and known expressions
 ### Actors
-- User
+- {User}
 - System
 ### Preconditions
-- User is logged in
+- {User} is logged in
-- User has files on account
+- {User} has files on account
 ### Triggers
-- User clicks on a file to rename
+- {User} clicks on a file to rename
 ### Primary Sequence
 - System prompts user with a text box
-- User uses expressions to rename file
+- {User} uses expressions to rename file
 - System updates file names
 ### Primary Postconditions
 - Files specified on account are renamed